vimalprakashts/openapi-spec-mcp-server/PUBLISHING.md

 # Publishing to npm

-This guide will help you publish this package to npm so it can be run via `npx openapi-mcp`.
+This guide will help you publish this package to npm so it can be run via `npx vims-openapi-mcp`.

 ## Prerequisites